Tapkir-Sahil/House-Price-Prediction-Flask/README.md

 # house-price-prediction-flask
 A Flask-based web application that predicts house prices using a machine learning model.
 The app takes input features like the number of bedrooms, bathrooms, square footage, and location, and returns an estimated house price.
 Built with Flask, Scikit-Learn, Pandas, and NumPy.

-Here’s a **detailed, modern, and well-structured README** for your **House Price Prediction App** with clear documentation, setup steps, and usage details. 🚀

 ---

 # 🏡 **House Price Prediction App**